 When I woke up the next morning, I had one Google alert.

-The local LGBT news outlet, Out & About Nashville, carried the story on their website.
-I dismissed the lump in my throat by telling myself, “Not too many people will read this, so, I’m probably fine.”
+The Google alert was for Out & About Nashville.
+The largest LGBT publication in Tennessee carried the story on their website.
+I could feel the anxiety set in.
+I started to doubt my decision to make this announcement.
+I dismissed the growing lump in my throat by telling myself, “Not too many people will read this, so, I’m probably fine.”

 Within two hours of the story being published, I received phone calls and emails from around the country congratulating me.
+The Gay & Lesbian Alliance Against Defamation (GLAAD) called to help me form talking points for the media.
 CBS Morning show called and wanted to have me on the next day.
+A producer for Fox News called to book me on the Alan Colmes show.
 Larry King’s producers were interested having me on the show.
 A friend told me even Lance Bass was asking about me.

 I was beside myself.

 I was excited, overwhelmed, and nervous.
 Maybe this would open doors for me that I couldn’t have imagined?

 Even though people around the country were congratulating me, the news didn’t reach people within my immediate circle… yet.